-A nucleophile addition is an addition reaction in which a nucleophile adds to a pi-bond of a compound.
-As a result, a new sigma bond is formed.
+A nucleophile addition is an addition reaction in which a nucleophile adds to a pi bond of a compound.
+As a result, two new sigma bonds are formed.
 This reaction is essential in organic chemistry because it enables carbonyl compounds to form new products having various functional groups.

 Nucleophilic addition reaction will be most favored in aldehydes and ketones.
 It differs from nucleophilic substitution reactions since neither aldehydes nor ketones have a leaving group [1-7].